 I have studied a range of questions related to disease and eco-evolutionary dyanmics.
 Below are some of my current projects.
 I am always excited to chat with people about disease dynamics, human-induced evolution, and potential collaborations!

 Resistance evolution: Sea lice (Lepeophtheirus salmonis) are a common nusience parasite on salmon farms.
 To avoid negative costs of sea lice, aquaculture managers heavily treat lice, leading to novel selection pressures which favor treatment resistance.
 I am constructing a mathematical model to understand how different treatment and production strategies may slow evolution of treatment resistance.
 This model can be used to evaluate three-way trade-offs (or synergies) between aquaculture economics, conservation, and resistance evoltuion.
+This work is now published in Theoretical Ecology.

 Virulence evolution: Parasites show a diverse range of virulence: some parasites have minor effects to their hosts, while others are lethal.
 I am building a theoretical model to understand how macroparasite sublethal virulence evolves using an emperical-relevent viruelnce metric (slowed host growth).
 This model will be applied to the sea lice/salmon aquaculture case study, to consider how different management practices can alter virulence evolution.